A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 \subsubsection{Marginalized Collaborative Deep Learning}

-In SDAE, corrupted input goes through encoding and decoding to recover the clean input.
+In SDAE, corrupted input goes through the encoder and decoder to recover the clean input.
 Usually, different epochs of training use different corrupted versions as input.
 Hence generally, SDAE needs to go through enough epochs of training to see sufficient corrupted versions of the input.
 Marginalized SDAE (mSDAE) \cite{mSDAE} seeks to avoid this by marginalizing out the corrupted input and obtaining closed-form solutions directly.
 In this sense, mSDAE is more computationally efficient than SDAE.

 As mentioned in \cite{li2015deep}, using mSDAE instead of the Bayesian SDAE could lead to more efficient learning algorithms.
 For example, in \cite{li2015deep}, the objective when using a one-layer mSDAE can be written as follows: